jeplmr/jeplmr.github.io/posts/moreThreeJS.md

 layout: layouts/post.njk
 ---

 Okay, I think I've got a basic handle on ThreeJS now.
 This one is pretty simple.
 It's just a scene with a single sphere mesh that has a photoshere texture assigned to its material.
-Oh, and I'm drawing backfaces, too.
+Oh, and I'm drawing back faces as well because the camera is "inside" the sphere, and therrefore can't see the front faces.
 For some reason I can't get this to run in FireFox, but Edge works just fine?
 I'll look into it.
 Tested with Edge and a Quest 2 via Oculus Link.

 <canvas id="c" style="width:100%; height:100%; text-align: center"></canvas>